bhauman/figwheel-main/docs/quick_start.md

 ## Starting the REPL already intialized with your code

 While it is perfectly valid to `require` the code you need at the REPL, most of the time you will want to work on something specific.
-It is very valuable to start a REPL with the code you intend to use or work on already loaded.
+We'll now start a REPL with the code you intend to use or work on already loaded.

 You can accomplish this by using the following command: